ncatlab/nlab-content/pages/971.md

 ## References ##

-The name _accessible_ categories is due to
+The term _accessible category_ is due to

 * Makkai, Par&eacute; 1989 .

-An exposition of the theory of accessible categories is in
+The standard textbook on the theory of accessible categories is

 * Ad&aacute;mek and Rosicky,  _Locally Presentable and Accessible Categories_.
 Cambridge University Press, Cambridge,
 1994.